Mental Health Foundation

-The Mental Health Foundation is a UK charity, whose mission is "to help people to thrive through understanding, protecting, and sustaining their mental health."
+The Mental Health Foundation is a UK-based charity dedicated to promoting good mental health and addressing mental health issues.
+Founded in 1949, the foundation aims to help people understand, protect, and sustain their mental health through prevention, research, community programs, and advocacy.
+The organisation is known for its annual Mental Health Awareness Week, which raises awareness and promotes action on mental health issues across the UK.
+By focusing on the root causes of mental health problems and advocating for policy changes, the Mental Health Foundation plays a significant role in improving mental wellbeing and reducing the stigma associated with mental health issues.

 History

 The Mental Health Foundation was founded in 1949, as the Mental Health Research Fund, by Derek Richter, a neurochemist and director of research at Whitchurch Hospital.
 Richter enlisted the help of stockbroker Ian Henderson, who became the chair, while Victoria Cross recipient Geoffrey Vickers became chair of the research committee.

 In 1972, the Mental Health Foundation took its current name, shifting its "focus away from laboratory research and towards working directly with—and learning from—people [who] experience mental health problems."

-The Foundation has also focussed on "overlooked and under-researched areas," including personality disorders and issues affecting various ethnic groups.
-In 1999, the Foundation took their work with learning disabilities forwards, creating the Foundation for People with Learning Disabilities.

 Mental Health Awareness Week

 Each year, for a week in May, the Mental Health Foundation leads Mental Health Awareness Week.

 Mental Health Awareness Week was first held in 2001, and became one of the biggest mental health awareness events in the world.